 The Ombudsperson is charged with reviewing and adjudicating allegations of misconduct occurring by any member of NEBWG involving any NEBWG-related activity.
-"NEBWG-related activities" include: a) any behavior or conduct within the context of NEBWG organization, including any activities occurring at the annual NEBWG conference or other NEBWG events, sponsored events, activities, and listserv correspondence; b) any communication related to or representative of NEBWG correspondence (including phone calls, emails, social media, or listserv communications) in an effort to seek the truth as a neutral designee.
-The purview of the Office is to investigate any incident that is brought to the Ombudsperson that involves a NEBWG member and the allegation of any conduct that occurred during a NEBWG-related activity that has the potential to negatively impact the perception of the NEBWG community.
-This includes any behavior or conduct that is inconsistent with the Inclusion and Professional Conduct Guidelines, regardless of where the incident occurs.
-'Off-site' (e.g., bars, hotels, etc.) between members are considered to be part of the broader organization gathering and, as such, are subject to the NEBWG Code of Conduct and NEBWG disciplinary action.
-A valid complaint can be made even if the incident does not happen at the conference center or meeting venue.
+"NEBWG-related activities" include a) any behavior or conduct within the context of NEBWG organization, including any activities occurring at the annual NEBWG conference or other NEBWG-events, sponsored event, and activities, and b) any communication related to or representative of NEBWG (including phone calls, emails, social media, or NEBWG or listserv communication).
+The purview of the Office is to investigate any incident that is brought to the Ombudsperson that involves NEBWG members and the allegation of any conduct that occurred during a NEBWG-related activity that has the potential to negatively impact the perception of the NEBWG conduct Guidelines, regardless of where the incident occurs.
+Behaviors occurring 'off-site' (e.g., bars, overflow hotels, etc.) between members that are considered to be part of the broader organization gathering and are also subject to the NEBWG Code of Conduct and NEBWG disciplinary action: a valid complaint can be made even if the incident does not happen at the conference center or meeting venue.

-Incidents involving non-NEBWG members participants generally fall outside the purview of the NEBWG Inclusion and Professional Conduct Guidelines Code of Conduct; however, the Ombudsperson can restrict membership to NEBWG or participation in NEBWG-related activities as a disciplinary action.
+Incidents involving non-NEBWG member participants generally fall outside the purview of the NEBWG Inclusion and Professional Conduct Guidelines Code of Conduct; however, the Ombudsperson can recommend restriction of membership to NEBWG or participation in NEBWG-related activities as a disciplinary action, up to and including denial of membership or participation.